Brett-Tanner/Journal/2024/Feb_24.md

       - query if seen with #seen_by?(user_id)
       - add new people that've seen it with #mark_seen_by(user_id)
     - [] SupportMessages
+    - [] Both can have the user association nullified, so handle that possiblity in the views

 #### Courses